 - The most common barrier to evaluation is ‘other business priorities’, as well as quality of data collected, L&D capability to conduct the evaluation and ‘other L&D priorities’.

 Economic situation and training spend

-- The private sector is twice as likely to increase their L&D headcount and more likely to increase their use of external associates, whereas for the public sector the picture is the opposite.
+- Indeed, the private sector is twice as likely to increase their L&D headcount and more likely to increase their use of external associates.
+Meanwhile, for the public sector, the picture is the opposite.

-- 33% of organisations have increased their spend on learning technologies.
+- Meanwhile, 33% of organisations have increased their spend on learning technologies.

-- The future of funding for L&D is mixed with over 25% of private organisations anticipate spending more in the next 12 months, 15% expect spending less and 50% of the public sector expect a decrease in spending.
+- The future of funding for L&D is mixed with over 25% of private organisations anticipate spending more in the next 12 months.
+And 15% expect spending less, and 50% of the public sector expect a decrease in spending.

 About the CIPD